 The new satirical campaign was created by Incitement Design, a design firm for progressive causes.
 The national campaign was inspired by Edward Snowden’s recent revelations regarding NSA mass surveillance of Americans.

-The campaign uses statistics to show the truth behind the “war on terror,” using social media, videos and graphics backed up with fact-based research to reveal that America’s obsession with domestic terrorism is a costly and harmful distraction.
+The campaign uses statistics to show the truth behind the war on terror, using social media, videos and graphics backed up with fact-based research to reveal that the U.S.’s obsession with domestic terrorism is a costly and harmful distraction.

 So he decided to meme the reality behind the global war on terror, like the fact that in the past five years, an average of 4.6 Americans die of domestic terrorist attacks, according to research conducted by a political scientist at Ohio State University.

 Professor John Mueller authored a report widely cited in the campaign.
 Mueller compiled all known cases of Islamic extremism that have occurred within the United States or have targeted the U.S. in the years since 9/11.
 He found that out of a total of 52 cases, three involved situations where no plot had been hatched whatsoever but authorities suspected it as a possibility; 27 were what Mueller described as “essentially created or facilitated in a major way by the authorities,” otherwise known as entrapment; and, lastly, that there have been no foiled plots since 9/11 involving weapons of mass destruction.